ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 Kafka stream should be your future platform for asynchronous communication between your microservices to simplify interdependencies between them.

-### Architecture
+## Architecture

 ![](kafka-stream-arch.png)

 * Kafka Streams partitions data for processing it.
-Partition enables data locality, elasticity, scalability, high performance, and fault tolerance
+Partition enables data locality, elasticity, scalability, high performance, parallelism, and fault tolerance
 * The keys of data records determine the partitioning of data in both Kafka and Kafka Streams
 * An application's processor topology is scaled by breaking it into multiple tasks.
 * Tasks can then instantiate their own processor topology based on the assigned partitions

+See [this article](https://docs.confluent.io/current/streams/architecture.html) for architecture presentation.

+When you want to deploy solution that spreads over multiple region to support global streaming, you need to address at least three challenges:
+* How do you make dat available to applications across multiple data centers?
+* How to serve data closer to the geography?
+* How to be compliant on regulation, like GDPR?

+### Solution considerations
 When developing a record producer you need to assess the following:
 * what is the expected throughput to send events?
 Event size * average throughput combined with the expected latency help to compute buffer size.
 * can the producer batch events together to send them in batch over one send operation See